 “Before we paid our customers back for their cancelled holidays, we emailed them to explain that the guides needed work, and said that if anyone would like to contribute to the hardship fund, we would retain some of the money and distribute it to them.”

-Thanks to this proactive approach, which also included a newsletter and a social media post to its 1,628 Facebook followers, The Mountain Company has raised £6,600 so far.
+Thanks to this proactive approach, which also included a newsletter and a social media post to its 1,628 Facebook followers, The Mountain Company has raised £8,910 and will pay out £270 to 23 trek staff.